ms-iot/iot-core-azure-dm-client/docs/device-health-attestation.md

 Modern malware is getting more and more sophisticated.
 Some of them, specifically bootkits, are capable of starting before Windows.  **Device Health Attestation** can be used to detect and remediate in the unlikely event where a device is infected.
 The device's firmware logs the boot process, and Windows can send it to a trusted Health Attestation Server that can objectively assess the device's health.
 See [Device Health Attestation architecture](dha-architecture.md) for more details.

-Before this functionality can be used, additional Azure resources need to be deploy.
+Before this functionality can be used, additional Azure resources need to be deployed.
 See the [deployment page](dha-deploy.md) for more details.

 The **Device Health Attestation** functionality allows the operator to perform the following tasks: